 Attaining Sustainable Organizational Growth and Profitability

 The structure/model useful in categorizing decisions into a decision type system that can lead to finding useful approaches to improve decision-making.
 This type system helps decision makers distinguish between the different types of decisions - routine as well as complex deliberations, to both small-stakes bets and high-stakes commitments, and to exploratory steps as well as irreversible moves.
 Decision-makers can improve the quality of their decisions substantially, if before making any decisions they make an assessment of the type of decision(s) required for the situation at hand.

 In any business enterprise decisions can be made at varying levels in the organization.
 Managers at all levels in the organization must make decisions on behalf of a company.
 Managers face in the course of their daily responsibilities, a range of decisions that are consistent with their positions and roles in the organization.
 For example, the management decisions based on positions, roles and responsibilities may be defined as follows:

-Decision Rights and Authority
+Decision Rights & Authority

 I am a computer scientist by education and training.
 My interests are in modeling complex business and social systems to foster better strategic and operations management processes in delivering value to customers while meeting the expectations of stakeholders.